Economic effects of the September 11 attacks: Tourism

 Tourism in New York City plummeted, causing massive losses in a sector that employed 280,000 people and generated $25 billion per year.
 In the week following the attack, hotel occupancy fell below 40%, and 3,000 employees were laid off.
 The reluctance to fly may have been due to increased fear of a repeat attack.
 Suzanne Thompson, Professor of Psychology at Pomona College, conducted interviews of 501 people who were not direct victims of 9/11.
 From this, she concluded that "Most participants felt more distress (65 percent) and a stronger fear of flying (55 percent) immediately after the event than they did before the attacks."

 Security

 Since the 9/11 attacks, substantial resources have been put towards improving security, in the areas of homeland security, national defense, and in the private sector.
+In fact, the United States began increasing its budget to fight terrorism and secure the country after the September 11 attacks.
+According to the Congressional Research Service, the federal government had an increase of about $2 trillion in budgets.
+A budget that some analysts believe did not even include a plan for how it would be spent.

 New York City

 In New York City, approximately 430,000 jobs were lost and there were $2.8 billion in lost wages over the three months following the 9/11 attacks.
 The economic effects were mainly focused on the city's export economy sectors.
 The GDP for New York City was estimated to have declined by $30.3 billion over the last three months of 2001 and all of 2002.
 The Federal government provided $11.2 billion in immediate assistance to the Government of New York City in September 2001, and $10.5 billion in early 2002 for economic development and infrastructure needs.

 The 9/11 attacks had great impact on small businesses in Lower Manhattan, located near the World Trade Center.
 Approximately 18,000 small businesses were destroyed or displaced after the attacks.
 The Small Business Administration provided loans as assistance, while Community Development Block Grants and Economic Injury Disaster Loans were used by the Federal Government to provide assistance to small businesses affected by the 9/11 attacks.